This article covers the following:

 - User group reports

-PPO allows PPO Administrators to limit users in terms of functionality by means of the User Groups and in terms of data by means of Filters.
+PPO allows Administrators to limit users in terms of functionality by means of the User Groups and in terms of data by means of User Group Filters.

 This article deals exclusively with the maintenance of User Group functionality.
-Please see the following knowledge base article for information on maintaining and limiting user access to data (Filters).
+Please see the following knowledge base article for information on maintaining and limiting user access to data (User Group Filters).

-Click on the User Groups icon to view a list of all the user groups that are already set up on PPO.
+Click on the User Groups list item to view a list of all the user groups that are already set up on PPO.

-To edit a user group, click on the user group from this list or to add a new user group, click on the Add User Group icon.
+To edit a user group, click on the user group from this list or to add a new user group, click on the Add button.

 Each user group can also have their own Life Cycle start up page.
 This allows for different user groups to follow their own processes, without having to start from a communal page or having access to the life cycles of other user groups.

 If no Life Cycle start up page is selected and the user group does have access to the Life Cycle menu item, the user group will see the default Life Cycle as set up in the System Configuration.
 For more information on the Life Cycle, please access the following knowledge base article.

 Optionally you can also specify a Parent user group.
 If you select a parent user group, the user group will "inherit" all the rights of the parent i.e. the access rights will be the same as that of the parent.
 If the access rights associated with the parent is changed, all the user groups that have that user group as a parent will automatically also have those rights.
 Note that if you select a parent user group you will not be able to change any of the access settings.

 From the User Group Edit page, access can be defined in three major areas: Functions, Reports, and Dashboards.